jeremylarose/autopkg-recipes/README.md

 Recipes for software that I found not to be in AutoPkg already.
 Everything is tested and working.

 to possibly add...
-PulseSecure, ScanSnap Manager, XtraFinder
+PulseSecure, XtraFinder